EJHENNELLY/EJHennelly/README.md

 ## Professional Summary

-My name is EJ Hennelly and I am currently an Insurance Broker with 4 years of experience in the insurance and risk management industry.
+I am currently an Insurance Broker with 4 years of experience in the insurance and risk management industry.
 During my time in this industry, I've had the opportunity to consult a wide range of high-value customers and C-Suite executives to understand client challenges and priorities.
 I have used my knowledge of the industry and product offerings to deliver customer value by developing solutions, managing risk, and ensuring compliance with industry standards.

 My time as an insurance broker led to professional development in many areas that I believe will be useful in a career in cybersecurity such as risk assessment, risk management, problem-solving, regulatory and compliance, analytical thinking, collaboration, attention to detail, and clear communication.
-While I have enjoyed my time in the insurance industry, I have found it to be repetitive and mundane at times.
-My yearning for new challenges and career growth influenced me to begin my journey in cyber security.
+While I have enjoyed my time in the insurance industry, I have decided to transition into a career in cyber security.
+I am looking for new challenges and career growth.

-Recently, I completed the Google Cybersecurity Professional Certificate to pursue my interest in technology and cybersecurity.
+Recently, I completed the Google Cybersecurity Professional Certificate to pursue my interest in cybersecurity.
 The knowledge and skills I learned through this certificate program have prepared me for industry-ready jobs.
 I am currently preparing to earn my CompTIA Security + certification.
 My ultimate goal is to become a security analyst.
 This role suits me because I am a self-starter who is eager to learn, with experience collaborating with both in-person and virtual teams.

 ## Objective